-- Efficient airtime management: IEEE 802.11 uses a random access scheme called distributed coordination function (DCF) to access and share the wireless medium.
+Efficient airtime management: IEEE 802.11 uses a random access scheme called distributed coordination function (DCF) to access and share the wireless medium.
 The advantage of DCF is its distributed and asynchronous nature making it suitable for unplanned ad-hoc networks, which have no infrastructure.
 The main disadvantage is its inefficiency in congested networks.
 Moreover, it suffers from performance issues due to hidden and exposed node problem, which is a severe problem in high-density enterprise networks.
 In contrast to DCF, in TDMA the channel access is scheduled in a synchronized and centralized manner, and hence is able to provide the required high QoS/QoE requirements of enterprise environments.
 WiSHFUL allows to build hybrid TDMA on top of today's off-the-shelf WiFi hardware by providing a flexible and extensible software solution.
 Following the Software-defined networking (SDN) paradigm we separate the control plane from the data plane and provide an API to allow local or global control programs to configure the channel access function.
 In particular, it allows configuring the TDMA downlink channel access by defining the number and size of time slots in the TDMA superframe.
 Moreover, for each time slot a medium access policy can be assigned which allows restricting the medium access for particular stations (identified by their MAC address) and traffic identification (e.g. VoIP or video).
 The latter can be used to program flow-level medium access.
 The data plane itself resides in each AP and is controlled by the WiSHFUL runtime system.
-Currently, the showcase is focusing on the downlink, whereas in the future also the uplink will be considered. - Co-existence of heterogeneous technologies: In dense wireless networks, the co-existence of heterogeneous technologies using the same wireless resources is challenging.
+Currently, the showcase is focusing on the downlink, whereas in the future also the uplink will be considered.

+Co-existence of heterogeneous technologies: In dense wireless networks, the co-existence of heterogeneous technologies using the same wireless resources is challenging.
 Consider the example IEEE-802.11 (Wi-Fi in 2.4 GHz band) and IEEE-802.15.4e (TSCH) networks.
 The simultaneous operation of both networks in close proximity will inevitably lead to performance degradation due to interference.
 This is because of contention-free explicit scheduling of radio resources in TSCH (time-slotted channel hopping) and the unreliability of carrier-sensing (listen-before-talk) mechanism used in Wi-Fi, are unable to sense any wireless transmission of the other technology.
 The WiSHFUL UPIs can facilitate efficient spectrum management of coexisting heterogeneous technologies by making them aware of each other.
-This will enhance the performance in both networks and make the QoS (throughput, latency, reliability) more predictable.
+This enhances the performance in both networks and makes QoS (throughput, latency, reliability) more predictable.
+This showcase implements a traffic-aware interference avoidance scheme where, depending on the network load in both networks, other decisions are made.
+Two possible cases have been considered.
+In the first case the sensor network is highly loaded.
+Here it is more efficient to perform any interference avoidance in the WiFi network, reducing the overhead on the more loaded network.
+To accomplish this, the sensor network provides the scheduling information to allow the WiFi network to delay transmissions to points in time where no collision will occur.
+In the second case the network load in the WiFi is high, suggesting that excluding the spectrum used by WiFI from the hopping scheme of the sensor network is a more promising approach to co-existence.
+Yet another approach is to use a crosstechnology TDMA protocol to coordinate the transmission between both types of nodes and reduce interference to a minimum.
+The system runs a TDMA radio program on the WiFi nodes, adapts time slots to traffic requirements, and keeps free some slots that are implicitly reserved to TSCH.